Dumagana/Dumagana/README.md

-Hi, I’m @Dumagana or you can call me Ariel
+Hi, I’m @Dumagana or you can call me Ariel.

-I’m interested in web development and mobile application development
+I’m interested in web development and mobile application development.
 I’m currently learning C#, .NET, angular and react

 I’m looking to collaborate on ...

 How to reach me: